jensb/iphoto2xmp/README.md

  * Hidden, Starred, Flagged, Editable, Original, isInTrash flags (as keywords)
  * iPhoto and iOS edit operations as additional *.plist sidecar files (so far, not all are decoded)
  * export iPhoto (before 9.1(?))
 Event notes (to a text file).
+ * export Albums as keyword collections (Library:RKFolder/RKAlbum, Library:RKAlbumVersion)
+   => into "TopLevelAlbums/" tag hierarchy
+ * export iPhoto's Slideshows, Calendars, Cards, Books at least as keyword collections (to identify which photos were used).
+   => into "TopLevelKeepsakes/" tag hierarchy

 ## Planned Features (TODO)
 The script *should* (at some point) also do the following.
 Note: This is your chance to fork and create a pull request ;-)

- * use XMP DerivedFrom to automatically group "Original" and "Modified" photos.
+ * use XMP DerivedFrom to automatically group "Original" and "Modified" photos from RKVersion.isOriginal und masterUuid This is not (currently) compatible with Digikam, but might be in the future so we'll use it.
+   Optional: Additionally provide a SQL script that updates the Digikam SQLite db to group photos correctly.
- * export Albums as "Album/XXX" keyword collections
+ * export Event thumbnails
  * export Smart Album rules into a separate text file so they can be recreated in the target application
- * export iPhoto's Slideshows, Calendars, Cards, Books at least as keyword collections (to identify which photos were used).
  * export an image's edit history at least as a descriptive text, perhaps as XMP (e.g. digikam:history tag)
  * correctly identify iOS Edit operations (which create their own proprietary XMP sidecar file)